-Workers' compensation is a federally mandated program that can provide you compensation for being hurt at work.
+Workers compensation is a federally mandated program that can provide you compensation for a work-related injury.
 While each situation is different, workers' compensation acts as an insurance program for employees who have been injured as a result of their employment, no matter who is at fault.
-You may even be able to get relief years after the injury occurred.
+You may even be able to get relief years after the repetitive stress injury occurred.